Skip to page content

 The following questions are directed at notice to the individual of the scope of PII collected, the right to consent to uses of said information, and the right to decline to provide information.

-Yes; notice was provided to individuals (participants).
-PII is collected through grantees, not collected directly from the individuals.
+N/A; since notice is provided to individuals (participants) by the grantees.
+PII is collected through grantees, not collected directly by ETA from the individuals.

 Do individuals have the opportunity and/or right to decline to provide information?